Bacteria make vitamin B12

 Foods containing B12.
 Read more.

 Being housebound, I ordered my Emmentaler online.
 Yesterday it arrived and I added it to my yogurt, which turned out Great.
-There were a lot of bubbles, most likely from the Propionibacterium freudenreichii, the B12 making bacteria.
-It is this very bacteria which is responsible for the holes in Swiss Cheese.
+There were a lot of bubbles which I attributed to the Propionibacterium freudenreichii, the B12 making bacteria.
+It is this very bacteria which is responsible for the holes in Swiss Cheese, presumably by doing this bubbling thing during aging.

 Not surprisingly strains of this bacteria have been modified enough to be patented for industrial production of B12.
 My feeling is that the cheese has the unadulterated bacteria.